Image: ESA - C.Carreau (SEMPDN9OY2F)

 Cooper et al.: "PNUTS to Sherpa: Lessons from Yahoo!'s Cloud Database"

-Oct 3 Basic fault tolerance Faults and fault models
+10-Oct Basic fault tolerance [Slides] Faults and fault models

 Primary-backup replication